What is blepharoplasty?

-- Healthy individuals who do not have a life-threatening illness
+- Healthy people who don’t have life-threatening illnesses.

-- Individuals with a positive outlook and specific goals in mind for blepharoplasty
+- People with a positive outlook and specific goals in mind for blepharoplasty.

-The first step in learning if you are a candidate for eyelid surgery is to schedule a physician consultation at Cleveland Clinic Cosmetic & Plastic Surgery Center.
+The first step in learning if you’re a candidate for eyelid surgery is to schedule a physician consultation at Cleveland Clinic Cosmetic & Plastic Surgery Center.

 You should tell your cosmetic surgeon if you have any of the following medical conditions: